“He betook himself through fear to Sīhāgiri

 Decline and Abandonment of Sigiriya

 Upon Kasyapa's death the royal capital was moved back to Anuradhapura.
 The magnificent Sigiriya Citadel was stripped of its treasures and converted in to a Buddhist monastery.
 Over the ensuring centuries it was progressively abandoned and then finally completely deserted.
-Slowly it was consumed by the forests.
-Kasyapa's city vanished and was soon forgotten.
+Slowly it was consumed by the forests and disappeared into the mists of time; forgotten, a mere footnote in history.

 In time Sigiriya became a grim and foreboding place.
 At dusk, clouds of bats sallied forth from their lairs into the night sky and wild animals roamed its crumbling pavilions, ponds, and gardens.
 The palace in the sky had long ago crumbled and been carried away by the wind.
 For centuries, no human set foot on its summit.